federicomariamassari/isdcnd/README.md

 ### How to Compile and Run the Project

-We suppose the project resides at address `/home/$whoami/workspace/udacity-isdcnd/projects/p2`, with `$whoami` the username of the current user (verify on console).
-Compile and run as follows:
+Compile and run the project as follows:

 ```bash
 cd /home/$whoami/workspace/udacity-isdcnd/projects/p2